Azdaroth/Azdaroth.github.io/source/_posts/2013-10-06-structuring-rails-applications.markdown

 ```

 <p>Looks great!
 You don't have to keep presentation logic in helpers or even worse in models.
 You have an access to Rails helpers via h, also all method calls are delegated to model if it isn't implemented in a decorator.
-To decorate model just use .decorate method:</p>
+To decorate model just use <code>decorate</code> method:</p>

 ``` ruby
 @user = User.find(params[:id]).decorate
 ```

-<p>You can also decorate collection by using .decorate method.</p>
+<p>You can also decorate collection by using <code>decorate</code> method.</p>

 <h3>Forms</h3>

-<p>Imagine a situation, where you need a form concerning more than one model.
+<p>Imagine a situation where you need a form concerning more than one model.
 Also, some conditional validation is required.
 What would you do?
 Probably use nested attributes and add some complex validations, which would make model messy and maybe cause some bugs.
 There's much better way to do it: use form object and Reform gem.
 Then you can create following objects:</p>

 ``` ruby
 require 'reform/form/coercion'